 Once you have your study plan, it is important to stick to it.
-Use study guides to review material from each test competency two to three times before test day.
+Use study guides to review material from each test section 2-3 times before test day.
 Studying should also include time for working example problems from each topic and a full-length practice test.

 There are lots of ways to find study resources for the MTTC.
 Using a comprehensive study guide can help make sure you are using up-to-date practice tests and material.
-The MTTC website has information about each subject area test, including a breakdown of test competencies.
-If you studied these subjects in school, you can use textbooks, past lectures, and academic sources to study the material for each competency.
-Alternatively, you can use a comprehensive study guide, like those from 240 Tutoring, which collect MTTC testing resources for students all in one place.
+The MTTC website also has information about each subject area test, including a breakdown of test competencies.
+If you studied these subjects in school, you can also use textbooks, past lectures, and academic sources to study the material for each competency.

 The best resources to use for the MTTC include test information, study guides, and practice problems.
-Learning information about scoring, registration, and structure is an easy but important step toward passing the MTTC.
+Learning information about scoring, registration, and the test structure is an easy but important step toward passing the MTTC.
 Study guides review each topic that is likely to be covered on the MTTC.
 Practice problems should be targeted to the specific MTTC subject area to ensure that question prompts and content are similar to those in the real exam.
 You can find all of these resources compiled in the 240 study guide for the MTTC.

-You can find study guides for the MTTC at www.240tutoring.com.
+You can find study guides for the MTTC here.
 240 Tutoring MTTC study guides are written to thoroughly cover all the key concepts on the MTTC with materials and practice questions based on the actual test.
 Simply select your subject area to get started.
 The MTTC website also has some preparation materials for test-takers, including sample questions, test objectives, and general test information.

 Study guides compile all the key concepts from each test competency into a succinct document.
 They often include flowcharts, bulleted lists, and graphics that organize information in a way that is easier to remember for the test.
 By contrast, studying from a textbook or lecture is less structured.
 Where study guides help to guide your studying with a test-specific outline, studying from the raw material risks wasting time on extra information that will not appear on the test and failing to cover concepts that will be on the test.